 - What can you do NOW, to get ready to sell effectively once the markets reopen for business?

 - Set SMART Goals – for now, and for longer-term (SMART Goals are Specific, Measurable, Achievable, Realistic, and Timely)

 - Write them down and put them up somewhere you’ll see them every day Develop a Strategy to achieve those goals, by identifying the important initiatives you need to achieve

 - Identify what we need to complete those initiatives – maybe it’s financing, maybe expert resources, or maybe things we need to build or buy to make it happen

 - Build a Plan to achieve the Strategy – consisting of timed actions and steps on a prioritised to-do list

-- If you need help in this regard – get started by arranging a FREE call with a sales and marketing expert from our team.
-We’re here to help, and speaking of help……
+- Then DO IT If you need help in this regard – get started by arranging a FREE call with a sales and marketing expert from our team.

-- Develop a sales and marketing plan to enable us to continue trading now or resume trading promptly and aggressively when things calm down
+- Develop a sales and marketing plan to enable you to continue trading now or resume trading promptly and aggressively when things calm down

 - Reduce variable costs, overheads and expenses

 - Review and explore supply chain financing options Implement remote working processes or procedures